 CERMA (laboratory of the School of Architecture, Nantes), analyses lighting and urban atmosphere

 This project has been financed by ADEME (French Environment and Energy Agency) together with Maïa Eolis as a partner.
 The purpose is the automatic integration of the atmospheric thermal stability in wind resource assessment.

 This project has been funded by the French Ministry for Transports, with INRETS, LCPC and the Côtes d’Armor Region as partners.
 The purpose is to improve road traffic information in case of bad atmospheric conditions.

 October 2004 – june 2007 :

-Meteodyn was the pilot of this project, funded by UE, with the following partners: Atmos, E.M.I, Nubila, Geonica, Lecicena, Campbell Scientific, Alstom Transport, and Universities of Birmingham, Nottingham, Politecnico di Milano.
-The purpose is to set-up wind alert system for road and rail networks.
+Meteodyn was the pilot of this project, funded by European Union, with the following partners: Atmos, E.M.I, Nubila, Geonica, Lecicena, Campbell Scientific, Alstom Transport, and the Universities of Birmingham, Nottingham and the Politecnico di Milano.
+The purpose is to set-up wind alert system for roadways and railways networks.

-Researchs were based on vehicles aerodynamics, wind flow modelling, very short term wind forecast, risk analysis, wind alert systems.
+The research was based on vehicles aerodynamics, wind flow modeling, very short term wind forecast, risk analysis and wind alert systems.
 Read more

 THANK YOU FOR YOUR SUPPORT: